Find Affordable College Courses

 Frostburg, MD

-Frostburg State University landed the #10 spot in the 2023 rankings for the most popular bachelor’s degree psychology programs.
+With a ranking of #10, Frostburg State University did quite well on this year’s most popular schools for psychology students working on their bachelor’s degree.
 Located in the suburb of Frostburg, Frostburg State is a public school with a small student population.

 Of the 69 students majoring in psychology at Frostburg State, 14% are male and 86% are female.